eficode-academy/groovy-katas/collections/intermediate/README.md

 Print out the following:
     - the contents of the list, sorted alphabetically
-    - the contents of the list, sorted by name length
+    - the contents of the list, sorted by length

 - Run `groovy exercise.groovy`
-- Q: Was the output as expected?
+- Assert the output is sorted correctly
 - Q: Did your sorting mutate the original list?
 If so, how can you avoid that?

 ## Filtering lists